micmejia/bible-dump/AMPC/Romans/Rom 11.md

-Lest you be self-opinionated (wise in your own conceits), I do not want you to miss this hidden truth _and_ mystery, brethren: a hardening (insensibility) has [temporarily] befallen a part of Israel [to last] until the [^c]full number of the ingathering of the Gentiles has come in,
+Lest you be self-opinionated (wise in your own conceits), I do not want you to miss this hidden truth _and_ mystery, brethren: a hardening (insensibility) has [temporarily] befallen a part of Israel [to last] until the full number of the ingathering of the Gentiles has come in,